storyprotocol/SIPs/proposals/0001-sip-process.md

 - Fill in the proposal.
 Put care into the details: proposals that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
 Low quality proposals with limited engagement will be closed by SIP repository maintainers.
 - Submit a pull request.
-- Now that your proposal has an open pull request, use the issue number of the PR to update the `XXXX-` prefix to the number.
+- Now that your proposal has an open pull request, use the issue number of the PR to update the `XXXXX-` prefix to the number (please update both the file name and document headers)

 ### Review